docQodly/docs/docs/customComponent/setup.md

 The `generate:component` command internally executes `qodly new component`, which then generates the necessary files and folders for the component within the `components` directory.

 :::danger
-Custom components must use unique names to avoid conflicts with Qodly Studio's built-in components.
+Custom components must use unique names to avoid conflicts with the Studio's built-in components.
 If a custom component shares the same name as a built-in component, the custom component will take precedence when dragged and dropped onto the Page editor.
 :::

 The `components` directory serves as the repository for custom components: